 If you’re feeling anxious about going live, you’re not alone.
 Fear of public speaking is very common; in fact, it’s estimated that 73% of people experience the symptoms of glossophobia — the fear of public speaking.

-But you need to be trapped in fear!
+But you need not be trapped in fear!
 Often by understanding the reasons behind a phobia can start the process of becoming free from it.

 Common reasons that could result in fear of delivering live broadcasts include: